 Exercising regularly can also be a really helpful way to manage anxiety.
 If this feels difficult, try starting out gently by taking a walk, or standing up and stretching for a few minutes.

-Movement and activity generates endorphins, which are our feel-good hormones.
+Movement and activity generate endorphins, which are our feel-good hormones.
 These hormones boost your mood and reduce anxiety.

 For some people, caffeine and certain medications can produce anxiety symptoms or make their symptoms worse.
 In these cases, limiting caffeine and alcohol can help reduce anxiety.